aces/Loris-MRI/docs/scripts_md/GetRole.md

 This class provides methods used to accomplish basic `SELECT` operations on the database.
 It allows the retrieval of records using a simple `WHERE` clause of the form `WHERE constraint_1 AND constraint_2 AND ...
 AND constraint_n`.
-Subparts of the where clause can only be ANDed (OR is not supported).
+Subparts of the `WHERE` clause can only be combined with `AND` (`OR` is not supported).
 Each subpart of the `WHERE` clause specifies that a field must be either equal to a given value, not equal to a given value, NULL or NOT NULL.

 Classes using this role must implement methods `getColumnNames()`, `getTableName()` and `db()`.